This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Nerve or muscle problems within the esophagus that slow the movement of food

 - Increased sensitivity to pain within your esophagus

 - Chest wall, muscle, or rib pain

-How is noncardiac chest pain diagnosed?
+How is the cause of noncardiac chest pain diagnosed?

 - pH monitoring is used to check your throat for acid reflux.